-Steve Laguna joins the Cal State Northridge staff for the 2013-2014 season as an assistant coach for the Cross Country and Track & Field programs, managing the men in both.
+Steve Laguna joined the CSUN staff for the 2013-2014 season as an assistant coach for the Cross Country and Track & Field programs, managing the men in both.
 He comes to the program with extensive experience and success at almost every level of Cross Country and Track, with an exceptional previous three years at Cal State Los Angeles.

 In his second year at Cal State LA, Laguna coached the